Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Physical and structural implications

-In Fig. \ref{pseudospectrum_p_norm} we present the pseudospectra for the P\"oschl-Teller case calculated with the $H^p$ norm, for different values of $p$ (compare with Fig.~\ref{pseudospectrum_enery_norm} for the energy norm).
-The interest of presenting such pseudospectra is twofold.
+\end{itemize} Specifically, we present in Fig. \ref{pseudospectrum_p_norm} the $H^p$-pseudospectra for different values of $p$ (compare with Fig.~\ref{pseudospectrum_enery_norm} for the energy norm), calculating straightforwardly the norm of the resolvent $R_L(\omega)$ at a given resolution (in this case, $N=40$).

+Then, we demonstrate the $H^p$-pseudospectrum convergence patterns in $\kappa$-bands in Fig.~\ref{pseudospectrum_p_norm_conv}, showing full agreement with Warnick's theorem discussed above.
+Following this, and in an attempt to better visualise the consistency between the calculated $H^p$-pseudospectra and Warnick's theorem by making directly apparent their convergence properties, we recast pseudospectra in Fig. \ref{pseudospectrum_p_norm} again in Fig. \ref{pseudospectrum_p_norm_colorbar_fixed}, but enforcing the same colour scale in $||R_L(\omega)||_{H^p}$ for all $p$ and setting as ``divergent'' all $||R_L(\omega)||_{H^p}=1/\epsilon$, with $\epsilon<10^{10}$.
+The resulting figure captures better the content of Warnick's theorem\footnote{See \cite{Besson24} for an extended presentation of these $H^p$-pseudospectra (including convergence tests).
+See also \cite{cai2025pseudospectrum} for a recent application of this $H^p$-norm approach to the study of the important Kerr black hole pseudospectrum.}.